 - 1 packet Chinese herbs

-If your herbal remedy requires a second boil, refill the herb cooker with the same amount of water as the first boil, not no need to soak the herbs this time.
-Repeat the step 2 and 3.
+- If your herbal remedy requires a second boil, refill the herb cooker with the same amount of water as the first boil, but no need to soak the herbs this time.
+Repeat the steps 2 and 3.
 Note that the amount of time required for the 2nd boil, may not be the same as the 1st boil.
 Follow the exact timing given by your TCM practitioner.